Skip to main content

 Eye tracking

-Since 2020, the custom-component card layout has been in production.
-Dispatchers have become more productive, and the table has become a key point of the company platform.
+The custom-component card layout has been in production since 2020.
+Dispatchers got more productive, and the table became one of the parts of the platform the company is known for.

 Other work